Shahidur Rahman Shantoo: Cricket career

-Shantoo also played domestic cricket fir Mohammedan SC from 70s to 80s, and regularly played as a left-handed medium pace bowler.
+Shantoo also played domestic cricket for Mohammedan SC from 70s to 80s, and regularly played as a left-handed medium pace bowler.
 In the 1970s, during the Shahid Smriti tournament, he took 3 wickets in a single over against Dhaka Wanderers Club cricket team.
-During the 1963-64 season, he came to Dhaka to play summer cricket for the Sunrise Club of Rajshahi as an eighth grade student.
+During the 1963–64 season, he came to Dhaka to play summer cricket for the Sunrise Club of Rajshahi as an eighth grade student.
 In the first match against National Sporting, he created a surprise with 7 wickets for 14 runs.
 In the First Division Cricket League he made his debut playing for Dhaka Wanderers Club in 1967.
+In the 1976–77 season he was a member of the Comilla team that won the national title defeating Dacca in the final.